 As a branch, GBO benefits from a comprehensive retrocession (reinsurers' reinsurance) programme that provides protection for TransRe globally.
-In addition, in 2017 a GBO specific Quota Share retrocession contract was effected.
+In addition, in 2017 a GBO specific Quota Share retrocession contract with TransRe Zurich was effected.

 GBO undertakes detailed stress and scenario testing on a quarterly basis.
 Scenario tests are used to test the resilience of an insurer from shocks to the market.
-The results of the analysis showed that the most material impact on the SCR arose from a natural catastrophe event affecting Europe.
-The analysis undertaken indicates GBO is strongly capitalised and it would take an extreme event (in excess of 1-in-200) to breach the SCR.
+The results of the analysis showed that the most material impact on the SCR was the risk of a natural catastrophe event affecting Europe.
+The analysis undertaken indicates GBO is strongly capitalised and it would take an extreme event (return periods in excess of 1-in-200 years) to breach the SCR.
 GBO's underwriting risk profile is therefore assessed to be resilient to withstand severe shocks and is within TransRe's approved risk appetite.